juansanzone/sanzomap/README.md

 - ***City***:
     - The model object used in the view to represent a City.
     - Also used for persisting the City list and storing its favorite state.
+ - ***CityRowView***: Composition was used to build the `CityView` row on top of the design system `CoreUI.RowView`.
+This allows the CityView row to handle the favorite swipe action while maintaining consistency with the design system.

 ```
 This package contains the entire solution for the challenge,